marcpriestley/DBrief/replit.md

 # DBrief - Daily Journaling App

-## Project Overview
+## Overview
-A comprehensive daily journaling app with voice recording, customizable metric tracking, and AI-powered insights.
-Built with React, TypeScript, Express, and PostgreSQL/in-memory storage.
+DBrief is a daily journaling application designed to help users track their well-being through journal entries, customizable metric tracking, and AI-powered insights.
+It integrates with health devices for automated data collection and provides trend visualizations to help users understand their patterns over time.
+The project aims to offer a comprehensive and intuitive platform for personal reflection and self-improvement.

 ## User Preferences
 - Score circles must always remain at the top of the main dashboard
 - Scores should persist until the next day, then reset to blank for new inputs
-- Integration with Oura Ring API for automated health data (Sleep Quality, Readiness only - Steps removed)
+- Integration with Oura Ring API for automated health data (Sleep Quality, Readiness only)
-- **Oura metrics auto-sync when app opens** - Sleep Quality and Readiness automatically populate
+- Oura metrics auto-sync when app opens - Sleep Quality and Readiness automatically populate
-- **Manual metrics remain blank until first input** - Happiness, Productivity, Energy, Nutrition start blank each day
+- Manual metrics remain blank until first input - Happiness, Productivity, Energy, Nutrition start blank each day
 - Once inputted, all scores persist and display for that date
 - Trend graphs should pop up when tapping metric circles
 - Journal entries and scores should display in a dialog when holding calendar dates (2 seconds)